Infinidoge/nix-minecraft/README.md

 ## About

 `nix-minecraft` is an attempt to better package and support Minecraft as part of the Nix ecosystem.
-As of currently, it packages all (and I mean all) of the Vanilla versions, along with all supported versions of the Fabric and Quilt loaders.
+As of currently, it packages all (and I mean all) of the Vanilla versions, along with all supported versions of the Fabric, Legacy Fabric, and Quilt loaders, and the Paper server.

 ## Installation